ADAVALE RESOURCES LIMITED AND ITS CONTROLLED ENTITIES

 (h) Board meetings

-The Board typically schedules meetings on a quarterly basis, with additional meetings convened as required.
-Agenda’s for each meeting are prepared by the Company Secretary together with the input from the Chairman, and are distributed prior to the meeting together with supporting papers.
+The Board typically schedules meetings on as much as a monthly basis, and no less than quarterly, with additional ad-hoc meetings convened as required.
+Agenda’s for each meeting is prepared by the Company Secretary together with the input from the Chairman, and are distributed prior to the meeting together with supporting papers.

 Standing items include the Operations report and the financial report, as well as reports addressing matters of strategy, governance and compliance.